The Targaryen Game of Thrones prequel is a go, and the poster is getting us so excited

-Count your blessings, Game of Thrones addicts.
+Original post, September 13th: Count your blessings, Game of Thrones fans.
 According to Entertainment Weekly, HBO is on the cusp of ordering yet another prequel to the epic eight-season series.
 And this prequel will be all about the Mad Queen‘s lineage: House Targaryen.
 Release the dragons.

-This prequel is not to be confused with the other prequel HBO already ordered from showrunner Jane Goldman, which stars Naomi Watts and had its pilot shot this summer.
+This prequel is not to be confused with the other prequel HBO already ordered from showrunner Jane Goldman, which stars Naomi Watts and shot its pilot this summer.
 Goldman’s prequel is set thousands of years before the Game of Thrones we know and love took place, when Westeros was just about to enter The Long Night war against the White Walkers.
-As Deadline reports, it’s still unclear if that prequel will get picked up by the network.
+As Deadline reports, it’s still unclear whether that prequel will get picked up by the network.

 Rather, this Targaryen-based prequel is set mere years before the Targaryen civil war—the Dance of Dragons—which took place about 300 years before Robert Baratheon made that fated visit to Winterfell to ask Ned Stark to be his hand.